caerbannogwhite/gandalff/README.md

-## GANDALFF: Golang, ANother DAta Library For Fun
+## GANDALFF: Golang, ANother DAta Library For Fun 🧙‍♂️

 Or, for short, GDL: Golang Data Library

 ### What is it?

-Gandalff is a library for data manipulation in Go.
+Gandalff is a library for data wrangling in Go.
 It supports nullable types: null data is optimized for memory usage.

 ### Examples